Corporate Governance

 Toyota Industries has four audit & supervisory board members, two of whom are full-time members and two of whom are outside members.

+The four members attend meetings of the Board of Directors and provide their opinions as appropriate.
+The full-time members also attend other important meetings and receive reports on the execution of duties by directors and other responsible persons.
 They work to monitor and provide advice on the management status through on-site audits at the Head Office, major business sites and subsidiaries, thereby contributing to the maintenance and improvement of internal controls.
-They also collaborate appropriately with the accounting auditor and the internal audit department.
+They also collaborate appropriately with the accounting auditor and the Internal Audit Office.

-Initiatives for Enhancing Corporate Governance
+Initiatives for Enhancing Corporate Governance |

 Cross-Shareholdings